 The Group has assets and liabilities that are measured at fair value on a recurring and no-recurring basis in the consolidated statements of financial position after initial recognition.
 Recurring fair value measurements are those that another PFRS requires or permits to be recognized in the consolidated statements of financial position at the end of each reporting period.
 These include AFS financial assets.
-Non-recurring fair value measurements are those that another PFRS requires or permits to be recognized in the consolidated statements of financial statements are those that another PFRS requires or permits to be recognized in the consolidated statements of financial position in particular circumstance.
+Non-recurring fair value measurements are those that another PFRS requires or permits to be recognized in the consolidated statements of financial position in particular circumstance.
 These include investment properties and land under property and equipment at revalued amount.